Quade Cooper: 2013–15: International return and going abroad

 In 2013, Cooper played in all of the Reds' Super Rugby games.
 After the sacking of Deans as Wallabies coach and his replacement by former Reds coach Ewen McKenzie, Cooper made his first Wallabies appearance after a long absence in the first test of the 2013 Rugby Championship, coming off the bench for the final 20 minutes in a losing effort against the All Blacks.
 He featured in the starting 15 at flyhalf for the rest of the Rugby Championship.

 In the Wallabies clash with the All Blacks at Forsyth Barr Stadium in Dunedin on 19 October, Cooper six goals from six attempts, an additional drop goal, made three try-saving tackles and two line-breaks, and set up a try for teammate Adam Ashley-Cooper.

 At the end of October, Cooper was named as vice-captain for the Cook Cup test against England.
 Under coach Ewen McKenzie he featured in all of the Wallabies' European autumn tour games.

 On 7 March 2014, Cooper broke Elton Flatley's record of 629 points, as well as the all-time Queensland Red's point-scoring record in the Reds' 43–33 win over South Africa's Cheetahs at Suncorp Stadium.

 On 5 May 2014, Cooper received his 100th Super Rugby cap for the Reds in a match against the Auckland Blues at Eden Park.
 On 17 May, he was ruled out for the rest of the Super Rugby season following a shoulder injury against the Melbourne Rebels in round 14.
 He later underwent shoulder and hip surgery.
 After recovering from his injury, Cooper was named in the Wallabies' 32-man squad for the third Bledisloe Cup match against New Zealand at Suncorp Stadium.

+Cooper was selected to represent Australia at the 2015 Rugby World Cup.
+However, in contrast to the 2011 Rugby World Cup where he featured in all but one of Australia's matches, Cooper's sole appearance at the 2015 Rugby World Cup was in Australia's 65–3 win over Uruguay in the group stages, with Bernard Foley selected as Australia's starting fly-half for the tournament.

 On 21 April 2015, it was rumoured that Cooper had committed to a two-year deal with French Top 14 side Toulon.
 In July 2015 it was revealed that Cooper had turned down the deal and re-committed to the ARU in order to be part of the Rio 2016 sevens team.

 On 3 November, Cooper was 'unveiled' to the media as a member of the RC Toulon roster for the 2015–16 season.
 Cooper apologised to the Toulon fanbase for "extended negotiations" allowing him to be released if called to the Australian Sevens team for the Olympics.
 Cooper joined former Wallaby teammates Matt Giteau and Drew Mitchell, James O'Connor and Sales Ma'afu at the French club.

 In his debut against Montpellier, Cooper helped set up multiple tries.